 Barneys enters deal to sell assets to Authentic Brands, B. Riley for $271 mln cash

-Oct 16 (Reuters) - U.S. luxury department-store chain Barneys New York Inc has reached an agreement to sell its assets to brand developer Authentic Brands Group and investment bank B. Riley Financial Inc RILY.O, according to a filing on Wednesday.
+Oct 16 (Reuters) - U.S. luxury department-store chain Barneys New York Inc has reached an agreement to sell its assets to brand developer Authentic Brands Group and investment bank B. Riley Financial Inc RILY.O, a court document showed.

-The deal comes as a 'stalking horse purchase agreement', with the purchase price estimated to be about $271.4 million in cash, the filing in the U.S. Bankruptcy Court in Poughkeepsie showed.
+The deal comes as a "stalking horse purchase agreement", with the price estimated to be about $271.4 million in cash, according to the court filing on Wednesday in the U.S. Bankruptcy Court in Poughkeepsie.

 A "stalking horse" bid is used as a starting bid or minimally accepted offer that other interested bidders must surpass if they want to buy the company.

+Any further bids must be received before a deadline on Oct.
+22, according to the filing.
+In the absence of further bids by the deadline, the company will go ahead with the deal with Authentic Brands and B. Riley.

+If it receives a bid before the deadline, Barneys may conduct an auction until Oct.
+24.

-Reuters reported on Monday that Barneys, which filed for bankruptcy protection in August, was nearing a deal with Authentic Brands that could lead to Barneys shops opening in Saks Fifth Avenue stores.
+Reuters reported on Monday that Barneys, which filed for bankruptcy protection in August citing rent hikes as a factor, was nearing a deal with Authentic Brands that could lead to Barneys shops opening in Saks Fifth Avenue stores.

+Barneys is encouraged by the agreement but is also "actively pursuing" additional options, the Wall Street Journal reported on Wednesday, citing a company spokeswoman.

+Authentic Brands could possibly keep some Barneys stores open based on talks with landlords, the Journal reported, citing a source.

 ((Kanishka.Singh@thomsonreuters.com; +91 80 6749 0021;))